onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 4 year cycles of back-and-forth erosion of what the others were doing - like a seesaw alternating between 2 poles
     Duverger's law
     https://en.wikipedia.org/wiki/Duverger%27s_law
-Prisonners dilemma
-tragedies of the commons
+    infighting, friction, decoherence, the greatest enemy is within - the other side - internal antipathy Prisonners dilemma tragedies of the commons
 Now this is really dangerous for our democracy